Select from the topics below:

 Contracting COVID-19 can constitute an injury under workers compensation because a disease is included in the definition of injury under the Workers Compensation Act 1987.
-However, work must be proven to be the main contributing factor to contracting the virus.
+However, work must be proven to be the main or substantial contributing factor to contracting the virus.
 The test is the same whether working from an office or from home.
-For a claim to be accepted, the worker would still need to establish they had contracted COVID-19 because of their employment, and work activities must be proven to be the main contributing factor to contracting the virus.
+For a claim to be accepted, the worker would still need to establish they had contracted COVID-19 because of their employment, and work activities must be proven to be the main or substantial contributing factor to contracting the virus.
 Each claim will be assessed on its individual merits.

 If an injured worker cannot see their treating doctor, can they be asked to see another doctor who can consult via telehealth?
 If they refuse to see another doctor, what can be done?